Understanding Deviated Septum: Causes, Symptoms, and Treatment Options

 - Repeated sinus infections: A deviated septum can interfere with normal sinus drainage, leading to repeated sinus infections.

-- Nasal congestion: The obstruction caused by a deviated septum can result in persistent nasal congestion, making it difficult to breathe through your nose.
+- Nasal congestion: The obstruction caused by a deviated septum can result in persistent nasal congestion, making breathing difficult through your nose.

 - Nasal obstruction: A severely deviated septum can cause significant nasal obstruction, leading to breathing difficulties and other respiratory problems.

 - Sleep apnea: A deviated septum can contribute to sleep apnea, a condition characterized by pauses in breathing during sleep.
-This is a common deviated septum cause sleep issue that can significantly impact sleep quality and overall health.
+This common deviated septum causes sleep issues and can significantly impact sleep quality and overall health.

-- Nasal polyps: The presence of a deviated septum can increase the risk of developing nasal polyps, which are growths that can further obstruct the nasal passages.
+- Nasal polyps: A deviated septum can increase the risk of developing nasal polyps, which are growths that can further obstruct the nasal passages.

 When to See a Doctor